piekarski/thread/README.md

 # threadintheweb

-react frontend and servless api
+community directory with react frontend and serverless api